Summer Programs Frequently Asked Questions

 - And more!

-The Summer Parents Portal is available to parents of students in the Middle and High School Academic Enrichment Program, Summer Music Festival, and Young Artist Program.
+The Summer Parents Portal is available to parents of students in the Middle and High School Academic Enrichment Program, and Young Artist Program.

 How do I access the Summer Student Portal?